benbalter/benbalter.github.com/_posts/2012-04-10-whats-missing-from-cfpbs-awesome-new-source-code-policy.md

 Yesterday, CFPB [announced a bureau-wide preference for open source][6] in its shiny new [Source Code Policy][6], by my [crude research][7], a first for any government agency.
 There are two watershed shifts here: first, that the agency not only should, but *must* evaluate open source software on equal footing to its proprietary counterparts, a comparison which I believe will [increasingly fall in open source's favor][8], and second, that unless there's an overriding security or similar concern *not to*, public code must be public.
 There's nothing new here.
 All it says is that we should use the best software for the job (a no-brainier), and that that software, the public's property, should belong to the public.

 So why is this news?
-Plenty of government entities have [released][9] [source][10] [code][11], or [encouraged the][12][ use of open][13]-[source software][14].
+Plenty of government entities have [released][9] [source][10] code, or [encouraged the][12][ use of open][13]-[source software][14].
 But no one has come out and [plainly stated that they were an "open-source agency"][15], that open source is the new default, and that absent an affirmative step by some nay-sayer, that the public will have access to their code.That's huge.
 It's flipping the burden, and it's the way things should be from the start.

 **But Where's the Beef?**